 The statistics are frightening, and they continue to rise.
-Addiction to and death from opioid drugs — which include prescription pain medications like oxycodone and hydrocodone, a drug called fentanyl that is used in anesthesia but increasingly being combined with other opioids, and the street drug heroin — are at their highest levels ever:
+Addiction to and death from opioid drugs—including prescription pain medications such as oxycodone and hydrocodone; the anesthetic fentanyl, which is increasingly being combined with other opioids; and the street drug heroin—are at their highest levels ever:

-- Drug overdose has become the leading cause of death for Americans under age 50, according to the Centers for Disease Control and Prevention (CDC).
+- Drug overdose deaths in the United States rose 29.4% in 2020 to an estimated 93,331, according to the U.S Centers for Disease Control and Prevention (CDC).

-The epidemic has taken a devastating toll on addicts and their families and on the ever-increasing costs of treating substance abuse.
-The opioid crisis has also created a national emergency in another area: There simply aren’t enough substance abuse counselors in the United States.
+Opioid epidemic statistics are dire, as the epidemic takes a devastating toll on addicts, their families, and the ever-increasing costs of treating substance use.
+The opioid crisis has also created a national emergency in another area: there simply aren’t enough addiction counseling professionals in the United States.

 Multiple factors contribute to the shortage, including the stigma of mental illness, an aging workforce, and compensation that is just now catching up to demand.
-But, according to the Substance Abuse and Mental Health Services Administration, the largest increase in need is likely due to the Affordable Care Act, which requires all insurers to cover treatment, meaning that millions more people now have access to mental health care.
+But, according to a study cited by the National Institutes of Health, the largest increase in need is likely due to the Affordable Care Act, which requires all insurers to cover treatment, meaning that millions more people now have access to mental health care.

 Opioids became widely prescribed as painkillers beginning in the late 1990s, after pharmaceutical companies assured doctors the drugs were not addictive, according to the National Institute on Drug Abuse.
 But, as overdose rates began to rise, it was clear this was not the case.
 This is a common scenario:

-- Opioid use begins innocently, perhaps with a prescription for painkillers after an injury or surgery (40% of the opioid overdose deaths in 2016 involved a prescription medication).
+- Opioid use begins innocently, perhaps with a prescription for painkillers after an injury or surgery (28% of the opioid overdose deaths in 2019 involved a prescription medication, according to the CDC).

 - Once in the brain, the drugs block pain and release chemicals that create feelings of pleasure.